WWF Landscape Finance Lab

-In collaboration with the WWF Landscape Finance Lab, Natural Strategies mobilizes investment in nature-based solutions to conserve Central Africa’s rainforests.
+In collaboration with WWF and the Landscape Finance Lab, Natural Strategies mobilizes investment in nature-based solutions to conserve Central Africa’s rainforests.

 ln the heart of the Congo Basin, the Tri-National Dja-Odzala-Minkebe (TRIDOM) Landscape covers 1O% of the rainforests (178,000 km2) in Cameroon, Gabon and the Republic of Congo.
 This vast area includes 11 protected areas.
 It holds the largest elephant population in the Congo Basin (estimated at up to 40,000, but rapidly declining) and harbors rich biodiversity, including western gorillas and central chimpanzees, estimated at up to 140,000.
 It is an rare treasure for people and wildlife, but it also faces threats like poaching, logging and mining.
 Conserving this unique landscape is critical for the climate, for biodiversity and for the local communities in the area.
 It is also key for the sustainable economic development of Cameroon, Gabon and the Republic of Congo.

-Natural Strategies supports the WWF Landscape Finance Lab in mobilizing investments that can conserve the landscape.
-In particular, Natural Strategies develops the project concept and design of a high impact REDD+ project that will generate carbon credits to conserve a biodiversity hotspot and incentivize sustainable agro-forestry.
+Natural Strategies supports the WWF Landscape Finance Lab in mobilizing investments that can conserve the biodiversity in this landscape.
+Among others, Natural Strategies develops the project concept and design of a high impact REDD+ project that seeks to conserve a biodiversity hotspot and incentivize sustainable agro-forestry.